 Volunteer Drivers: Volunteers are those persons doing University work under the direction and control of University officials and not paid by anyone for these activities.
 ‘Registered’ volunteers, acting at the direction of University officials and within the course and scope of their State-authorized activities, have liability coverage through State Risk Management (Arizona Administrative Code R2-10-107B and “Who Is Covered”).
 Registered volunteers (agents of the University) are provided the same liability protection afforded to University employees.
 Thus, registered volunteers acting within the course and scope of their State-authorized activities have coverage for their liability exposure as agents of the State.

-To become a registered volunteer, the volunteer and his/her NAU supervisor must complete and submit a Volunteer Registration Form to Property and Liability Insurance Services (P. O. Box 4067) prior to any volunteer activity.
-Forms are also available at Property and Liability Insurance Services by contacting the Insurance Officer at 523-2009.
+To become a registered volunteer, the volunteer and his/her NAU supervisor must complete and submit a Volunteer Registration Form to Insurance and Claims Services (P. O. Box 4067) prior to any volunteer activity.
+Forms are also available at Insurance and Claims Services department by contacting the Insurance Officer at 523-2009.
 Refer to Volunteer Coverage section for more information on registered volunteers.

 Personal Use: The State does not cover losses associated with personal use of a rental vehicle.
 This type of loss is the responsibility of the employee (renter) to pay.